gus-host/Gallery-app/README.md

   - Automatic session management with JWTs or database sessions
 - **Session Persistence**
   - HTTP-only, Secure cookies to prevent XSS/CSRF
   - “Remember me” option for long-lived sessions
-- **Role-based Access**
-  - Admin vs. User roles (future extensibility)
-  - Middleware guards on API routes and pages
-- **Account Linking**
-  - Support for multiple OAuth providers (e.g. GitHub, Facebook)
-  - Link/unlink in user settings
-- **User Profile Page**
-  - View and edit display name, avatar
-  - View usage stats: number of favorites and collections
+- **Access to extra features**
+  - Ability to make favourites images
+  - Favorite images are make by clicking the heart icon on the image
+  - Heart icon will not be seen when user is not authenticated
+  - Ability to access collections
+  - Logout button to logout the account

 ---